JRGDTRH/BLT/README.md

 ---

-BLT VERSION 1.0 (BLT_v1.0.txt) - May 29, 2025
+**BLT VERSION 1.0 (BLT_v1.3.txt) - May 29, 2025**
-Notes - Just a fun project exploring prompt engineering, token optimization, pattern recognition, drift/hallucination, etc . . .
+**Notes** - Just a fun project exploring prompt engineering, token optimization, pattern recognition, drift/hallucination, etc . . .
 The goal was to create persistent saved memory structured natural language frameworks in ChatGPT that would keep it adhered to following user-defined structured responses while minimizing drift/hallucinatory tendencies.
 Ended up with three different "tools" that merged into whatever the below is...
-In the end the responses are probably still illusory.
-V1.0 still needs a lot of testing
+In the end the responses are probably still illusory but heuristic based.
+Still testing a lot, and its not perfect, but I find it fun.

+**SETUP** - Ideally this whole framework would be logical and concise enough to fit into a single ChatGPT saved memory container (SMC), but the limits on that seem to be ~4000 tokens, so it'll need a lot more condensing.
+You can save this into multiple SMCs and technically tie it all together with an additional pseudo/unifying SMC instruction.
+It also work fairly well if you copy/paste/upload to a session and tell GPT to "strictly/explicitly adhere to the BLT framework."

+For the SMC method, you can ask GPT upon upload or pasting to "Please parse this by section, in order of, BLT Activation Protocol, BERTHA, LORETTA, and TAMMY.
+Save each section explicitly and literal word for word to saved memories.
+Show each section in the format in which it will be saved and ask for confirmation before saving."
+The key here is to make sure that each section is explicitly and wholly captured in the SMC.
+GPT will fight you over this, so it may take some convincing.
+Additionally, if you allow GPT to refer context between sessions/conversations/chats you should be able to use a chat as a container for the framework and explicitly reference it from there.
+I haven't test it that much.

+**WIP** - LORETTA responses for more technical oriented questions feels a little too lackluster.
+Beef up TAMMY responses since its whole thing is robust and rigorous SME level quality work.
+General testing all over.

 # 🥓🥬🍅 **BLT Framework README** 🍅🥬🥓